Frequently Asked Questions

 What is The Texas A&M University System?

-The A&M System is one of the largest systems of higher education in the nation, with a statewide network of 11 universities, seven state agencies, two service units and a comprehensive health science center.
-A&M System members educate more than 140,000 students and reach another 22 million people through service each year.
-With more than 24,000 faculty and staff, the A&M System has a physical presence in 250 of the state’s 254 counties and a programmatic presence in every one.
-System-wide, externally funded research expenditures exceeded $932 million to help drive the state’s economy.
+The Texas A&M University System is one of the largest systems of higher education in the nation, with a budget of $4.2 billion.
+Through a statewide network of 11 universities, seven state agencies and a comprehensive health science center, the Texas A&M System educates more than 140,000 students and makes more than 22 million additional educational contacts through service and outreach programs each year.
+System-wide, research and development expenditures exceeded $946 million in FY 2015 and helped drive the state’s economy.

 What does “A” and “M” stand for?